classicrob/simply-jekyll/_notes/Onboarding Plan as Presented to GuidedTrack on 10-20-20.md

 ---
 title: Onboarding Plan as Presented to GuidedTrack on 10-20-20
 ---
 *Note - GuidedTrack gave me permission to share a plan for onboarding that I wrote for them late October.
+At this point, we had been working together for a few months and this is an iteration on plans we were already working on.
 Certain aspects have been updated (which I mark with **UPDATE**) and certain aspects have been added (not in this post, will likely come in future posts), but we're implementing most of this.
 This post was originally written for the GuidedTrack team, so it assumes some knowledge.*

 If we are to launch GuidedTrack near the beginning of next year, we should have a clear outline of what our current plan is.